nickbrandt/GitLab/doc/user/compliance/license_compliance/index.md

   - template: License-Scanning.gitlab-ci.yml
 ```

-The included template will create a `license_scanning` job in your CI/CD pipeline
+The included template creates a `license_scanning` job in your CI/CD pipeline and scans your
-and scan your dependencies to find their licenses.
+dependencies to find their licenses.

 NOTE: **Note:**
 Before GitLab 12.8, the `license_scanning` job was named `license_management`.
-GitLab 13.0 removes the `license_management` job,
+GitLab 13.0 removes
-so you're advised to migrate to the `license_scanning` job and used the new
+the `license_management` job, so you must migrate to the `license_scanning` job and use the new
 `License-Scanning.gitlab-ci.yml` template.

 The results will be saved as a